PrudhviRajMukiri23/Assig-1/Readme.md

 - Implemented the GET call performance test case with virtual users of 25vu.
 - More information of this k6-performance framework in written in Readme.md file in k6-performance folder.

+## Azure pipeline set-up

+- I have configured the pipeline stages in such a way that the playwright test can run in the azure pipeline and the json report & artifacts will be published as well.
+We can find it in azure-pipeline.yml file

 ### Tech stack used

 - Node.js